philippreiser/ua-sabi-paper/README.md

 ```
 The configuration files are provided in the `configs/` directory.

-### CO₂ Case Study
+### CO₂ Data

-To reproduce the CO₂ case study, download the dataset from:
+To reproduce the CO₂ case study, download the corresponding dataset from:

 **Köppel et al. (2017)**
 *Datasets and executables of data-driven uncertainty quantification benchmark in carbon dioxide storage*